Blusutils/DESrv/README.md

 ## What is DESrv?

-**DESrv** is a framework-like server that helps you create and manage server builds (in meaning of *"assemble of servers"*) using one convient interface.
+**DESrv** is a framework-like server that helps you create and manage server assemblies using one convient interface.

 Think that is a framework library that provides a little interface for networking apps and also a orchestration utility for them.